BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ## NB-IoT Shield

-The module that allows the buoy device to send signals and communicate with the cloud is the NB-IoT shield.
+The module that allows the buoy device to send data and communicate with the cloud is the NB-IoT shield.

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/NB-IoT_shield.jpg?raw=true)